-- In this lesson we will present the equations that are required to illustrate the application of the formalism in clinical practice. - We will restrict ourselves to isocentric conditions, the most commonly applied treatment set-up, thus limiting the number of formulae. - Equations are now required to determine the dose
+- This lesson will present the equations that are required to illustrate the application of the formalism in clinical practice. - We will restrict ourselves to isocentric conditions, the most commonly applied treatment set-up, thus limiting the number of formulae. - Equations are now required to determine the dose